 Drawing A Straight Line:

 Rip cut and crosscut can be done by a jigsaw.
-Therefore, one might need measuring tape or a ruler.
+Therefore, one might need a measuring tape or a ruler.

 Before spending your hard-working money on a jigsaw, you must consider some factors that will help you get the best jigsaw (power tool):